Georgetown University: 19th century

+20th century

-After the founding of the Law Department in 1870, Healy and his successors hoped to bind the professional schools into a university, and focus on higher education.
-The School of Medicine added a dental school in 1901 and the undergraduate School of Nursing in 1903.
+In 1901, the School of Medicine added a dental school in 1901 and the undergraduate School of Nursing in 1903.
 Georgetown Preparatory School relocated from campus in 1919 and fully separated from the university in 1927.

-The School of Foreign Service (SFS) was founded in 1919 by Edmund A. Walsh, to prepare students for leadership in diplomacy and foreign commerce.
+The School of Foreign Service (SFS) was founded in 1919 by Edmund A. Walsh to prepare students for leadership in diplomacy and foreign commerce.
 The School of Dentistry became independent of the School of Medicine in 1956.
-The School of Business was separated from the SFS in 1957.
-In 1998 it was renamed the McDonough School of Business in honor of alumnus Robert E. McDonough.
+The School of Business Administration was separated from the SFS in 1957 and was renamed the McDonough School of Business (MSB) in 1998 in honor of SFS alumnus Robert E. McDonough.

-Besides expansion of the university, Georgetown also aimed to expand its resources and student body.
+Georgetown also aimed to expand its resources and student body.
 The School of Nursing has admitted female students since its founding, and most of the university classes were made available to women on a limited basis by 1952.
 With the College of Arts and Sciences welcoming its first female students in the 1969–1970 academic year, Georgetown became fully coeducational.

-Modern era
+In 1962, the Center for Strategic and International Studies (CSIS) was founded at Georgetown University as a think tank to conduct policy studies and strategic analyses of political, economic and security issues throughout the world.
+When Henry Kissinger retired from his position as U.S. Secretary of State in 1977, he taught at Georgetown SFS, making CSIS the base for his Washington operations.
+In 1986, the university's board of directors voted to sever all ties with CSIS due to differences in academic direction and competing fund-raising efforts.

 In 1975, Georgetown established the Center for Contemporary Arab Studies, soliciting funds from the governments of the United States, Saudi Arabia, Oman, and Libya as well as American corporations with business interests in the Middle East.
 It later returned the money it received from Muammar Qaddafi's Libyan government, which had been used to fund a chair for Hisham Shirabi, and also returned further donations from Iraq.
 Georgetown ended its bicentennial year of 1989 by electing Leo J. O'Donovan, S.J. as president.
-He subsequently launched the Third Century Campaign to build the school's endowment.
-In December 2003, Georgetown completed the campaign after raising over $1 billion for financial aid, academic chair endowment, and new capital projects.
-In 2005, Georgetown received a $20 million gift from Alwaleed bin Talal bin Abdulaziz Alsaud, member of the Saudi Royal Family; at that time the second-largest donation ever to the university, it was used to expand the activities of the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding.
+He subsequently launched the Third Century Campaign to expand the school's endowment.